gurudattgd04/cypress-multitab-example/README.md

 @cypress/puppeteer plugin has all the tooling required to integrate the Puppeteer with Cypress.

-With this plugin we can now use a new command `cy.puppeteer()` which will execute the puppeteer code in the browser, the puppeteer code we will be using has to be used in the cypress.config.js file
+With this plugin we can now use a new command `cy.puppeteer()` which will execute the puppeteer code in the browser and the puppeteer code will be written in cypress.config.js{ts} file

 If you want to use the plugin in existing repo, please install the below @cypress/puppeteer as dev dependency